-Overview
+• Overview

 The health board has a statutory requirement to comply with the Local Health Board (Constitution, Membership and Procedures) (Wales) Regulations 2009 and comprises chair, vice-chair, chief executive, nine independent members and seven executive directors.
 In December 2020, a public appointments process was undertaken to recruit a substantive vice-chair, with Stephen Spill taking up post in January 2021.
-For the majority part of the year, the post was undertaken on an interim basis by Martyn Waygood, who is also an independent member (legal).
-There are also three associate member posts, one of which is currently vacant - chair of the Health Professionals' Forum, which is in the process of being agreed, as the forum had restarted after a period of absence in 2019-20, however it was stood down again due to the pandemic after its meeting in February 2020.
+For the majority part of the year, the post was undertaken on an interim basis by Martyn Waygood, who is also an independent member.
+There are also three associate member posts (one of which is currently vacant).

-All of these ensure that the board is made up of people with a range of backgrounds, disciplines and expertise, and this is enhanced further by non-member director posts comprising Director of Transformation, Director of Digital Services and the Director of Communications.
+All of these ensure that the board is made up of people with a range of backgrounds, disciplines and expertise.
+This is enhanced further by non-voting director posts comprising the Director of Transformation, Director of Digital Services and the Director of Communications.